- Philosophy of The Gettysburg Historical Journal

 However, there are formatting guidelines for accepted articles.
-Authors of accepted articles will be contacted by editors about these requirements (final formatting requirements are also available here).
-Although the editors may provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF file, or file that can be easily converted to PDF (such as Microsoft Word or RTF).
+Authors of accepted articles will be contacted by editors about these requirements (see Formatting Requirements for more information).
+Although the editors may provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF file, or file that can be easily converted to PDF file, (such as Microsoft Word or RTF).

 Copyright & Author Rights

-Authors who submit to the journal agree to the following:
+Authors who submit to The Gettysburg Historical Journal agree to the following:

 - The author retains copyright of the work.

-- The author grants to the Gettysburg College History Department and The Cupola a non-exclusive license to print, publish, reproduce, and/or distribute the work in print and/or online, and to market the work.
+- The author grants the Gettysburg College History Department and The Cupola a non-exclusive license to print, publish, reproduce, and/or distribute the work in print and/or online, and to market the work.
 This means that the author gives the Journal permission to publish the work, but the author maintains ownership over the work and may grant additional non-exclusive licenses to others in the future.
-For example, after a work is published in the GHJ, the author may revise it and submit it to another journal for consideration.
+For example, after a work is published in The Gettysburg Historical Journal, the author may revise it and submit it to another journal for consideration.